Temuujin-Bat/Temuujin-Bat/README.md

 ## Hi there 👋

 👨🏻‍💻 Full Stack Developer sharing my journey and learnings in tech
-👨🏻‍🎓 Studying [Computer Science] at the H.I.T, Israel
+👨🏻‍🎓 Studied [Computer Science] at the H.I.T, Israel
 💭 Currently learning about cloud development [Mostly Azure]
 🚀 Working on projects involving MERN stack and cloud deployment
 🎯 Passionate about building scalable web applications and mastering cloud infrastructure